 GERHARD MARCKS (1889-1981)

 Bauhaus professor Gerhard Marcks was one of the most important German sculptors of the 20th century.
-With his work he manifested the convergence of art and pure functional form - as it was realized at the Bauhaus.
-From 1929 to 1938 Marcks designed style-defining pieces for the factory, such as the set of candy bowls, which set new standards with its clear formal language and functionality.
+His work exemplified the convergence of art and pure functional form—as realized at the Bauhaus.
+From 1929 to 1938, Marcks designed seminal pieces for the manufactory, such as the set of confectionery bowls, which set new standards with its clear formal language and functionality.

-Karl Friedrich Schinkel had a lasting influence on the architecture of classical Prussia.
-The multi-talented artist also made outstanding achievements in the fields of interior design, design and painting.
-Schinkel's clear formal language and his departure from the sweeping curves of the Baroque were in keeping with the Prussian Enlightenment.
-In the years 1818 to 1831 in particular, the Royal Porcelain Manufactory produced a treasure trove of models based on Schinkel's designs that have not lost any of their importance.
-One example is the classical Schinkel basket with its delicately perforated wickerwork.
-Schinkel designed it in 1820 on behalf of the Prussian King Friedrich Wilhelm III.
-It is still elaborately manufactured in the manufactory today.
+Karl Friedrich Schinkel had a lasting influence on the architecture of neoclassical Prussia.
+The multi-talented artist also achieved outstanding achievements in the fields of interior design, design, and painting.
+Schinkel's clear formal language and his rejection of the sweeping curves of the Baroque were in keeping with the Prussian Enlightenment.
+Particularly between 1818 and 1831, the Royal Porcelain Manufactory produced a treasure trove of models based on Schinkel's designs that has never lost its significance.
+One example is the neoclassical Schinkel basket with its delicately openwork wickerwork.
+Schinkel designed it in 1820 on behalf of the Prussian King Frederick William III.
+It is still elaborately produced at the manufactory today.

 JOHANN GOTTFRIED SCHADOW (1764-1850)

 Johann Gottfried Schadow began drawing lessons at the age of twelve.
 After an apprenticeship with the court sculptor Jean Pierre Antoine Tassaert, he was employed in his studio.
-A stay in Italy was followed by his appointment as a teacher and designer at the Art Academy and the Royal Porcelain Manufactory in Berlin.
-Head of the court sculpture workshop and director of the art academy, he shaped the Berlin art scene in the first half of the 19th century.
+A stay in Italy followed his appointment as a teacher and designer at the Berlin Art Academy and the Royal Porcelain Manufactory.
+As head of the court sculpture workshop and director of the Art Academy, he shaped the Berlin art scene in the first half of the 19th century.

-In 1795, Johann Gottfried Schadow created the Princess Group , a double statue of Crown Princess Luise of Prussia and her younger sister Friederike, in marble on behalf of the Prussian King Frederick William II.
-A smaller version in biscuit porcelain was produced for the KPM Berlin.
+Commissioned by the Prussian King Frederick William II, Johann Gottfried Schadow created the Princess Group in 1795, a double marble statue of Crown Princess Luise of Prussia and her younger sister Friederike.
+A smaller version was produced in biscuit porcelain for KPM Berlin.